 JetPack is a decent plugin for providing analysis on the visitors to your site.
-However, it is bulky and would suggest you try out Google Analytics instead.
-It is far more powerful and provides more detailed analysis.
+However, it is bulky, and would suggest you try out Google Analytics instead.
+It is far more powerful and provides a more detailed analysis.

 Google page speed gives you an overall idea of your site speed and offers valuable suggestions on where you might be lagging behind.

 The following plugins significantly helped me in improving the Google site speed score.